-WEIGHTS NEEDED TO DEFEAT OR TIE EXISTING RECORDS
+WEIGHTS NEEDED TO DEFEAT OR TIE RECORDS

-- 1. To replace a record for a fish weighing less than 25 pounds (11.33 kg), the replacement must weigh at least 2 ounces (56.69 gm) more than the existing record. - 2.
-To replace a record fish weighing 25 pounds (11.33 kg) or more, the replacement must weigh at least one half of 1 percent more than the existing record.
-Ex: At 100 pounds (45.35 kg) the additional weight required would be 8 ounces (226.7 gm); at 200 pounds (90.71 kg) the additional weight required would be 1 pound (.453kg). - 3.
-A catch which matches the weight of an existing record or exceeds the weight by less than the amount required to defeat the record will be considered a tie.
-In case of a tie claim involving more than two catches, weight must be compared with the original record (first fish to be caught).
-Nothing weighing less than the original record will be considered. - 4.
-Estimated weights will not be accepted.
-(See Weighing Requirements.)
-Fractions of ounces or their metric equivalents will not be considered.
+- 1. To replace a record for a fish weighing less than 11.33 kg.
+(25 lb.), the replacement must weigh at least 56.69 grams (2 ounces) more than the existing record. - 2.
+To replace a record for a fish weighing 11.33 kg.
+(25 lb.) or more, the replacement must weigh at least one half of one percent more than the existing record.
+For an existing record weighing 45.35 kg.
+(100 lb.), the additional weight required to defeat the record would be 226.7 grams (8 - 3.
+A catch that matches the weight of an existing record or exceeds the weight by less than the amount required to defeat the record will be considered a tie.
+In the case of a tie claim involving more than two catches, the weight must be compared with the original record (i.e., the first fish caught).
+No catch weighing less than the original record will be considered.
+In the event of an angler tying an existing record they currently hold; the catch must weigh at least 28.35 grams (1 ounce) greater than their current record to qualify for a tie.

-TIME LIMIT ON CLAIMS
+TIME LIMITS ON CLAIMS

-With the exception of all-tackle records only, claims for record fish caught in US continental waters must be received by IGFA within 60 days of the date of catch.
-Claims for record fish caught in other waters must be received by IGFA within three months of the date of catch.
+With the exception of AllTackle World Records, claims for record fish caught in U.S. continental waters must be received by IGFA within 60 days of the date of catch.
+Claims for record fish caught in other waters must be received by IGFA within 90 days of the date of catch.